Guide to High Potential Mentoring Programs

 14. Recognition and reward system: Implementing a system to recognize and reward successful mentor-mentee relationships.

-These considerations provide a comprehensive framework to develop a successful high potential mentoring program that fosters growth, development, and alignment with organizational needs and values.
-This is also only the beginning, especially if you’re launching programs for the first time.
+These considerations provide a comprehensive framework for developing a successful high potential mentoring program that fosters growth, development, and alignment with organizational needs and values.
+This is also only the beginning, especially if you’re launching for the first time.
 Your program won’t be able to get off the ground easily without executive buy-in.

 Building executive support for mentoring for the first time?
 We got you!
 Check out our Mentoring Soundbites video on How to Get Executive Buy-In for Mentoring Programs.

-As current senior leaders leave the workplace to retire, smart organizations are already identifying potential leaders and they are using high potential mentoring programs to get them ready to step up!
+As current senior leaders leave the workplace to retire, smart organizations are already identifying potential future leaders.
+And as a part of effective succession planning, they are using high potential mentoring programs to get HiPo employees ready to step up!

 World Bank has estimated that global trade in goods and services will reach a massive $27 trillion by 2030.
 This type of business environment is characterized by volatility, complexity, and uncertainty.
-There is a rapidly growing need for leveraging agile individuals in leadership positions to navigate teams through these continual changes.
+There is a rapidly growing need to leverage agile individuals in leadership roles to navigate teams through these continual changes.
 Identifying high potential employees and then preparing them for these roles can often be the difference between a company that remains competitive and one that fails.

 Leadership Pools Are Drying Up